cchauve/PlasBin-flow/README.md

 PlasBin-flow requires auxiliary data files and parameters in order to process samples:
 - reference plasmid genes database used to compute the mapping file and the gene density,
 - GC content intervals used to compute the GC content probabilities file,
-- parameters defining seeds contigs.
+- parameters defining seed contigs.

 PlasBin-flow comes with default files/values for these (see the PlasBin-flow paper for a description of how these were obtained):